How do I apply?

 An application must be submitted online, this will then be reviewed to determine if you are eligible.

-Once it’s confirmed you are eligible, you will then need to sit an assessment.
-The assessment type depends on the rank you are applying to return on.
+Once it’s confirmed you are eligible, you will then need to sit a CVF based interview.

 I was previously a WMP Officer can I have my old collar number?